Robust Representation Learning with Self-Distillation for Domain Generalization: Methodology

 \section{Methodology}

-In this section, we discuss our approach called 'Robust Representation Learning with Self-Distillation' (RRLD) for domain generalization.
-RRLD proposes a novel combination of two self-distillation methods: Intermediate-Block Self-Distillation (IBSD) and Augmentation-Guided Self-Distillation (AGSD) (see Fig. \ref{fig:model}).
-The combination of these two techniques allows for improved generalization performance on unseen domains.
+In this section, we discuss our proposed method called 'Robust Representation Learning with Self-Distillation' (RRLD) for domain generalization.
+RRLD comprises: i) Intermediate-Block Self-Distillation (IBSD) and ii) Augmentation-Guided Self-Distillation (AGSD) (see Fig. \ref{fig:model}).
+The utilization of these components allows for improved generalization performance on unseen domains.

-The following subsections provide a detailed description of our approach, which comprises two distinct components: i) Intermediate-Block Self-Distillation (IBSD) and ii) Augmentation-Guided Self-Distillation (AGSD).